egor-tensin/wg-api-web/README.md

 ### linuxserver/wireguard

 To use with LinuxServer's [wireguard image], see [this docker-compose.yml].
-Adjust how you see fit.
+Adjust the docker-compose.yml file how you see fit.
+Pat attention to the comments at the top: they describe the changes required to make it work.

 [wireguard image]: https://docs.linuxserver.io/images/docker-wireguard
 [this docker-compose.yml]: test/linuxserver/docker-compose.yml